northcoastmountainrat/Sitchensis/README.md

 * Dependencies:
   * Python 3.x, xlrd, pandas 0.21.0 or greater, numpy, matplotlib, tkinter, sys, os, scipy, xlsxwriter, vpython, numbers, all .py files in the Sitchensis folder
   * Dependencies are automatically downloaded when the package is installed.
+  * Dependencies can also be downloaded by creating an environment called 'sitchensis' with the included .yml file
+  `conda env create --file FullFilePath\sitchensis.yml`

 * Database configuration: I don't know what this means yet